jwstadler/angular-jquery-dialog-service/README.md

   );
 ```

-If the dialog controller calls dialogService.close(model), the resolve function will be called.
-If `cancel()` is called, the reject function will be called.

 ## close(id, model)

 This method is typically called by the dialog controller to close the dialog.
 The `id` argument is the same string passed to the open method.
-The `model` is the data the dialog should pass back in the promise.
+The `model` is the data the dialog should pass back in the promise to the caller.

 ## cancel(id)

+This method is typically called by the dialog controller to cancel the dialog.
+The `id` argument is the same string passed to the open method.